jtremback/bellman-ford-routing/README.md

 **A** will accept an update about **S** from **B** if the distance *D* that **B** is advertising for **S** is smaller than **A**'s feasibility distance *FD* (the smallest distance that **A** has ever advertised for **S**).

+There are a few different networks testing different things.
+Uncomment them in `index.js` to see how they work.

 MIT license